vestrel00/contacts-android/docs/customdata/integrate-custom-data.md

 be compatible if the mimetype value changes.
 You can certainly perform migrations by creating a new custom data altogether and migrating your old custom data to your new one.

+#### Be aware of built-in mimetypes!

-**Do not use built-in mimetypes!** The Contacts Provider has predefined the mimetypes for all of the common data kinds it supports (e.g. email).
-Make sure that your custom data does not use any of those.
+In general, it is recommended to **avoid using built-in mimetypes!** The Contacts Provider has predefined the mimetypes for all of the common data kinds it supports (e.g. email).
 You can take a look at built-in mimetypes in `contacs.core.entities.MimeType.kt`.
-But, here they are for your convenience =)
+Here they are for reference...

 | **Builtin data kind** | **mimetype**                                |
 |-----------------------|---------------------------------------------|